Greater Cleveland Aquarium

-The Greater Cleveland Aquarium is an aquarium in Cleveland, Ohio, USA.
+The Greater Cleveland Aquarium is an aquarium in Cleveland, Ohio.
 Occupying the historic FirstEnergy Powerhouse building located on the west bank of the Cuyahoga River in the city's Flats district, the aquarium, which opened in January 2012, consists of approximately 70000 ft2 of exhibition space and features 55 exhibits over 9 thematic concentrations representing both local and exotic species of fish.
 The facility is the only independent, free-standing aquarium in the state of Ohio and ended a 26-year period that the city lacked a public aquarium.

 History

 A former Cleveland Aquarium opened on February 6, 1954, and was located on the city's near-east side in Gordon Park.
 It was created by the Cleveland Aquarium Society, a group formed in the 1940s, the City of Cleveland and the Cleveland Museum of Natural History, which operated the facility.
 The aquarium was housed in a building constructed in the 1930s that previously served as bath house.
 In 1943, the Cleveland Museum of Natural History converted it into a trailside museum, displaying local flora and fauna as well as exhibits of freshwater fish of Lake Erie.
 That museum closed in 1953 when the Cleveland Memorial Shoreway cut Gordon Park in two.

 In the early 1950s, the Cleveland Museum of Natural History, which had previously had aquatic exhibits on its second floor of former home, moved to its own new building and consolidated its aquatic collection into the Cleveland Aquarium.
 The old Gordon Park trailside museum was renovated by Cleveland Aquarium Society volunteers for about $25,000.

 The aquarium had 50 freshwater and marine exhibits including sharks, sawfish, seahorses, eels, squid, octopus, and coral.
 It acquired a pair of Australian lungfish in 1966 and a school of red-bellied piranhas in 1970.
 Under the Natural History Museum's direction, the aquarium often drew more visitors than the building could handle.
 A $300,000 gift from the Leonard C. Hanna Foundation financed the construction of a new octagonal wing in 1967 that tripled the aquarium's size and increased its tank capacity from 8000 to 82000 gal.

 Despite annual deficits experienced during the decade, a city council override of a mayoral veto to increase the admission charges and keep aquarium operations with the museum was performed in 1979.

 Structural problems with the building forced the closing of the aquarium to the public in June 1985.
 The former aquarium site then became a police dog training facility for the City of Cleveland.
 On April 1, 1986, fish and exhibits were moved to the Cleveland Metroparks Zoo, where they remain today in the Primate, Cat & Aquatics Building.